 What are the titles, headings, and subheadings?
 Are there any bolded words?
-These can be great indicators to help you know what information is important.
+These can be great indicators of what information is important.

-Having beautiful notes and a perfectly highlighted textbook doesn’t matter if you don’t understand the information in it.
+Having beautiful notes and a perfectly highlighted textbook doesn’t matter if you do not understand the information.
 Don’t be afraid to get messy when scrawling out ideas on paper and connecting them in your head.

 Put It in Your Own Words

-Paraphrasing is a great technique to help you really understand the material.
-Try paraphrasing by reading over a page or paragraph of information, covering it up, then repeating the information in your own words.
-Teach It
+Paraphrasing is a great technique to help you really understand material.
+Try reading over a page or paragraph of information, covering it up, then repeating the information in your own words.

-Find someone who doesn’t understand the material and teach it to them.
-Doing this can help you understand concepts in less amount of time than you would studying by yourself.
+Find someone who does not understand the material and teach it to them.
+Doing this can help you understand concepts in less time than studying by yourself.

 At different points in your learning process you may find that you benefit more from studying on your own than in a group, or vice versa.
 The key is to know where you are getting the most from your efforts and are the least distracted.

 What Material Should I Start With?

-Exams are among the most important and stressful aspects of university life.
-Exam anxiety is a common and normal stress reaction experienced before, during and sometimes following exams.
-It can become problematic when it is intense, persists over time and interferes with academic performance.
+Exams are among the most important and stressful parts of university life.
+Exam anxiety is a common and normal reaction.
+It can become problematic, however, when it is intense, persists over time, or interferes with academic performance.

 Tips for Taking Exams

-- Try to get an adequate amount of sleep the night before.
+- Get an adequate amount of sleep the night before.

-- Give yourself time in the morning to go through your regular routine, eat a good breakfast and plan your strategy for studying and dealing with stress during the day.
+- Give yourself time in the morning to go through your regular routine, eat a good breakfast, and plan your study strategy for the day.